Rakeshpavan333/Enviro_maze_agent/README.md

 # Maze Generation & Solving
-- A randomized maze generator using a divide & conquer algorithmic paradigm.
+- A randomized maze generator using a divide & conquer algorithmic paradigm (recursive division).
 - A dynamic agent (robot) that uses effective backtracking + depth-first-search (DFS) to solve the maze.

 ## Key challenges & highlights: